Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 • Other tests: Cystoscopy (bladder test) or Colonoscopy (bowel test), depending on the symptoms.

-The diagnostic workup can be a multi-step process to identify the cause of the problem and in some cases a particular cause of the problem or specific etiology may not be identified.
+The diagnostic workup can be a multi-step process to identify the cause of the problem, and in some cases, a particular cause of the problem or specific aetiology may not be identified.

 How is Pelvic Pain Treated?